 Property market overview

-Much of the housing in Tufnell Park consists of elegant Victorian and Edwardian homes, many of which are located on peaceful, tree-lined streets like Anson Road, Tufnell Park Road, and Dartmouth Park Avenue.
+Much of the housing in Tufnell Park consists of elegant Victorian and Edwardian homes, many on peaceful, tree-lined streets such as Anson Road, Tufnell Park Road, and Dartmouth Park Avenue.

 These properties retain their period charm, with high ceilings, bay windows, and spacious gardens, though many have been converted into stylish flats or maisonettes.